 All-on-4 vs. dentures

-The traditional way to replace a full jaw of teeth is with removable dentures.
-Also known as “false teeth”, these consist of a gum-colored acrylic base and teeth made from resin or porcelain.
+All-on-4 implants are sometimes mistakenly referred to ‘All-on-4 dentures.’
+That’s probably because the traditional way to replace a full jaw of teeth is with removable dentures.
+Also known as ‘false teeth’, these consist of a gum-colored acrylic base and teeth made from resin or porcelain.

 Dentures fit over the gums and stay in place either with suction alone or with a dental adhesive.
 Properly fitting dentures shouldn’t require any adhesive.